 Two decades later, he’s built a career around creating what he calls “bio-inspired” materials such as tissues for drug modeling and bone regeneration.
-Murphy, a Biotechnology Training Program (BTP) trainer and the Harvey D. Spangler Professor of biomedical engineering and orthopedics at the University of Wisconsin-Madison, looks to nature for insights on his designs.
+Murphy, a Biotechnology Training Program (BTP) mentor and the Harvey D. Spangler Professor of biomedical engineering and orthopedics at the University of Wisconsin-Madison, looks to nature for insights on his designs.

 “I didn’t start doing anything biomedical until I was in graduate school,” he says.
 “And so I think that order of things—starting in physics and materials science and then encountering biology—was helpful.
 Biology became an inspiration for how I wanted to build materials.”

 That approach has led to four spinoff companies and 21 issued United States patents (with 29 more pending).
 And it’s impressed the National Academy of Inventors, which named Murphy to its 2018 class of fellows.

 “Being able to discover new things about the way the world works that no one has ever known before is just thrilling,” he says.
 “In addition to that, the challenge of taking a discovery of something new and then turning it into something that can have a real impact on people is really exciting.
 It can be a long, arduous process, but I think that challenge is exciting as well.”

 The fellowship program honors scientists and engineers whose inventions reach industry and benefit society at large, a description that aligns with Murphy’s personal motivations.
 He says his interest in how materials could help people is what drew him to the biomedical engineering field in the first place.

 “I’ve always been interested in tangible outcomes, in what real impact can come from research advances,” he says.